 Since NFL players are not obligated by rule to wear mouth guards, they are free to wear whatever guard they want.

 One of the more popular models is the pacifier style mouthpiece.
-At Nxtrnd, we make one of the top rated and best-selling pacifier guards, and can be purchased here.
+At Nxtrnd, we make one of the top rated and best-selling pacifier guards, and can be seen here.

 In football, two different types of mouth guards can be noticed.
 Depending on the athletes position and style, he may want a mouth guard with tether, meaning it can be attached to the helmet or a detached mouth guard, meaning it is worn in the mouth without being connected to your helmet.